flexiblepower/flexiblepower.github.io/_posts/2014-11-03-PowerMatcher-ready-for-EUW2014.md

 thumbnail: http://www.hostessservice.nl/image/index/index/fid/46
 ---

-#PowerMatcher community is online
+#PowerMatcher community is online!
-After months of work, it time to promote the powermatcher community!
+After months of work, it time to promote the powermatcher online community!
 All code is online (on github) and the powermatcher community has a new website: powermatcher.org.
 Besides the code this website is hosted on [Github](http://flexiblepower.github.io/get-involved/contribute/)!
 Everybody is welcome to improve the software code or website!

 # European utility week 2014